Updated 12 April

 Following the Government roadmap for easing lockdown, you can now walk outside in groups of six people or two households.
 The Government has also confirmed that organised sport and physical activity, which include Ramblers and Wellbeing Walks, can resume and are exempt from the rule of 6.

 The Elmbridge Wellbeing Walks spring programme has now resumed.
-Please note that all walks must be booked in advance using the online booking system or by clicking the icon on the top of this page.
+Book your Elmbridge Wellbeing Walk - please note that all walks must be booked in advance using the online booking system.
 Our walks volunteers are looking forward to meeting you soon.

 Elmbridge self-guided walks